Penlect/rectangle-packer/doc/algorithm.rst

 The algorithm keeps track of a grid of cells internally.
 Each cell belongs to a column and a row.
-The index of the column and row are used together as a key in a lookup table (known as the "jump matrix") which contains and information needed to decide if the corresponding cell is free or occupied.
+The index of the column and row are used together as a key in a lookup table (known as the "jump matrix") which contains the information needed to decide if the corresponding cell is free or occupied.

 As more and more rectangles are added, the grid gets partitioned in smaller and smaller pieces, and the number of cells, columns and rows increases.

-If all rectangles were successfully packed inside the bounding box, its area is recorded and another bounding box, with smaller area is selected - and the procedure continues on that candidate.
-When all feasible bounding boxes are tested, the best one is used for the final packing.
-The rectangles' positions from this final packing is returned by :py:func:`rpack.pack`.
+If all rectangles are successfully packed inside a bounding box, its area is recorded and another candidate with a smaller area is selected.
+The procedure continues with that candidate until all feasible bounding boxes have been tested.
+The best candidate is used for the final packing, and the rectangles' positions from that packing are returned by :py:func:`rpack.pack`.

 Extra grid lines have been added to the image below to demonstrate how these cells are created.